-6. In the Final examination a paper will be set containing passages of French and German for translation into English, relating to the principal subject or subjects of a candidate's degree course.
+- 6. In the Final examination a paper will be set containing passages of French and German for translation into English, relating to the principal subject or subjects of a candidate's degree course.
 All candidates may take this paper, and marks will be awarded for correct renderings of such passages.
-Candidates will be allowed the use of dictionaries at this Language Test examination.
+Candidates will be allowed the use of dictionaries at this Language Test examination. - 7.
+Examiners will take account of the command of English language shown by candidates.